Jacob-yen/LEMON/README.md

 This command shows the way to perform localization in `LEMON`.
 The final  bug reports will be stored in path `/your/path/save_experiment_result/bug_list.txt`

 In this `demo run`, you may get `6` suspected bugs in  `bug_list.txt`.
-If you want to reproduce all bugs reported in paper (exclude 1 Keras performance bug), you should configure  the path in `experiments.conf` and run with it.
+If you want to reproduce all bugs reported in paper (exclude 1 Keras performance bug), you should  run with `experiments.conf`.

 -----